NicoGuardo/Chucho-Game/README.md

 # Chucho-Game
-Card that I'm currently trying to create and improve.
+Card game that I'm currently trying to create and improve.
 VERSION: 0.1